 The most important fuel of our body is the breath.
-In today’s stressful world, many of us sit, stand, speak, act, and move and live in ways that undermine our breathing and our physical, emotional, and spiritual health.
 The breath can be very nourishing, healing and revealing.
 If we become more conscious of this subtle, vital energetic life force.

 Through out the day we carry unnecessary amounts of tension, often unconsciously.
 This builds up over time resulting in lots of tension, which means we experience, stress, pain, dis-ease with limit the optimal functioning of breathing.

 The Alexander Technique is a very subtle, simple yet powerful tool to help you overcome the daily stresses of life.
 You learn to take responsibility by helping yourself become more present and aware of simple everyday acts that affect our posture, breathing and general well-being.
 When we move well, we breath well, when be breathe well, we move well.
-Then we feel more aligned with our mind/body and a deeper part of ourselves. we feel more whole and connected.
+Then we feel more aligned with our mind/body and feel more whole and connected.

 Too often, people slip into poor breathing (moving) habits.

 Many people believe, that popper breathing is from the diaphragm, or the abdomen and we have to “take a deep breath,” “breathe into your belly,” “don’t let your chest move,” “hold your ribs out,” “relax and breathe.”
 Actually, nature regulates our breathing.
 The respiratory system is reflexive and automatic.